ongzh/MSBC-Website/README.md

-# Website for the McGill Student Boxing Club.
-Built using React and deployed using Netlify.
+# Official Website for the McGill Student Boxing Club.
+*Built using React and deployed using Netlify.*

 https://mcgillboxing.netlify.app